-Prior to the Distribution, Embassy will enter into the PHC Bank Credit Facilities and funds will be drawn under those facilities by Embassy for purposes of retiring that portion of Embassy's debt which has been allocated to PHC in the historical financial statements.
+Prior to the Distribution, Embassy will enter into the PHC Bank Credit Facilities and sufficient funds will be drawn under those facilities by Embassy for purposes of retiring that portion of Promus's corporate debt which has been allocated to PHC in the historical financial statements (\$187.9 million at December 31, 1994).
+The approximately \$210.0 million expected to be outstanding under the PHC Bank Credit Facilities and assumed by PHC in connection with the Distribution includes both the \$187.9 million of Promus corporate debt allocated to PHC at December 31, 1994, and the additional \$22.1 million to be incurred by Promus subsequent to December 31, 1994, but prior to the Distribution, to acquire the Audubon Woods Business Campus (see Note (c)).
 The PHC Bank Credit Facilities will be included among the liabilities transferred by Embassy and its subsidiaries to PHC, and Promus and Embassy will be released from their liability under the PHC Bank Credit Facilities in connection with the Distribution.
-This pro forma presentation assumes that these events have occurred and the long-term debt in PHC's historical balance sheet represents its borrowings under the PHC Bank Credit Facilities at the time of the Distribution.
+The pro forma balance sheet assumes that these events occurred on December 31, 1994, and the long-term debt in PHC's historical balance sheet includes its borrowings under the PHC Bank Credit Facilities at the time of the Distribution.
 See "--Financing--PHC."